JackCrumpLeys/textbook210_emulator/README.md

 **The handy help pane has infomation on each pane and LC3 in general**

-## 📚 Educational Value

-This emulator is specifically designed as an educational tool that makes the inner workings of a computer transparent:

-- **Visualization of Abstract Concepts**: See normally invisible computer operations
-- **Understanding State Transitions**: Follow data as it moves through the processor
-- **Safe Experimentation**: Test ideas in a controlled environment
-- **Immediate Feedback**: Directly observe the effects of your code

 ## 📋 Technical Details

 The emulator implements: